 The business world is booming, and you have 10 months to prepare.
 Beginning in July each year and running through mid-May, the Master of Management Studies: Duke Kunshan University program is organized into multiple 6- and 2-week terms, with a total of 15 courses.
 All courses are conducted in English, and Mandarin proficiency is not needed to attend the MMS: Duke Kunshan program.
 The streamlined MMS: Duke Kunshan curriculum and course structure is designed to immerse you in business as quickly as possible, without sacrificing substance and quality.

-MMS: Duke Kunshan classes give you the tools, framework and vocabulary you need to enter the world of business with a solid foundation.
-Our extensive curriculum features quantitatively rigorous courses, as well as thought-provoking classes that challenge you to apply course material to real-world business.
+MMS: Duke Kunshan classes give you the tools, framework, and vocabulary you need to enter the world of business with a solid foundation.
+Our extensive curriculum features quantitatively rigorous courses, as well as thought-provoking classes that challenge you to apply course material to the real-world business.
 This combination of courses challenges students to apply their previous knowledge and strong business education background in order to analytically, creatively and intelligently find solutions to complex problems.

 Below are descriptions of the courses you will take throughout the MMS: Duke Kunshan program.
 Please note that the actual course sequence is subject to change from one academic year to the next.